 This is particularly important when writing job application letters, such as cover letters.
 If an employer cannot easily read your letter because the font is too small or too difficult to read, they may not bother to look at your resume.

 Your best bet is to keep your font and font size simple and professional.
-Make sure your message – not your font – stands out.
-Read below for advice on how to select the right font, and font size, for a professional letter.
+Make sure your message—not your font—stands out.

 Once you have selected your font style, select a 10- or 12-point font size.
 The size will depend on how much content you have; it's best if you can format your letter so it fits on one page.